2023 Most Popular Nursing Bachelor's Degree Schools in Wisconsin

 Full Nursing at Herzing University - Madison Report

-Alverno College ranked #9 on this year’s Most Popular Nursing Bachelor’s Degree Schools in Wisconsin list.
+Alverno College came in at #9 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in Wisconsin ranking.
 Alverno is a small private not-for-profit school located in the city of Milwaukee.

 Of the 117 students majoring in nursing at Alverno, 4% are male and 96% are female.